yoann-dufresne/cbd-benchmarks/README.md

   python3 graph.py dirname
 ```

-## instruction
-all path passed in argument must be absolute, nextflow don't take relative path with arguments

 ## what each pipeline do
 sortKmer take a file of sequence and convert it into a sorted list of kmer for building of cbd